Stuart Farm Apartments

 Since 2010 Kent Affordable Housing has developed ten modern, attractive and efficient apartments on Maple Street Extension in Kent.
 Phase I opened in December 2012, and Phase II in June 2018.
 Smaller than most affordable housing complexes, Stuart Farm is more like a family compound.
 The two-acre site is close to the center of Kent, is graced by stone walls and mature trees, and adjoins a land preserve.
 Phase II has photovoltaic solar panels that reduce electricity bills for the tenants.

-The development comprises one and two bedroom apartments, including two fully handicap-accessible units.
-Three townhouses have garages.
-Rents range from approximately $400 to $1100 for families making no more than 25%, 50% and 80% of area median income of about $96,000.
-All applicants must show stable modest incomes, satisfactory credit and criminal reports, personal and professional reverences, and family size appropriate to the unit.
+Apartments in this development have one or two bedrooms, five are one level, five are townhouses and two are fully handicap-accessible.
+Three of the townhouses have garages.
+Rents range from approximately $400 to $1100 for families with 25%-80% of the $96,800 local median income.
+All applicants must show stable modest incomes, satisfactory credit and criminal reports,and personal and professional references.
+Family size must be appropriate to the unit.

 Kent Affordable Housing's construction funding for Stuart Farm Apartments came from the CT Department of Housing, Federal Home Loan Bank of Boston, Union Savings Bank, Local Initiatives Support Corporation, private gifts and support from the people of Kent and the surrounding area.
-Operating expenses of the apartment are covered by the tenants' rents, and occasional grants.
+Operating expenses of the apartments are covered by the tenants' rent and occasional grants.

-Stuart Farm Apartments are managed by Connecticut Real Estate Management, which will be maintaining a waiting list for future vacancies.
-Contact Ann Marie Ovitt 860-927-5022, email@example.com.
-Section 8 rental vouchers would be accepted.
+Stuart Farm Apartments are managed by Connecticut Real Estate Management, which maintains a waiting list for future vacancies.
+Contact Ann Marie Ovitt 860-927-5022, firstname.lastname@example.org.
+Section 8 rental vouchers would be acceptable.